cshape/bighead/README.md

 This is a full-featured web application that allows a group of super-best-friends to play [Jeopardy!](http://www.jeopardy.com/) games with each other.
 The application is implemented using [ReactPHP](http://reactphp.org/) and websockets.

 Cale speaking here.
-I got this open sourced from [the amazing project that Troy Pavlek made] (https://github.com/tpavlek/Jeopardy).
+I got this open sourced from [the amazing project that Troy Pavlek made](https://github.com/tpavlek/Jeopardy).
 Thanks, Troy!

 Installation
 -------------